Homepage Fill in Your IRS Schedule C 1040 Template

 Dos and Don'ts

-• Do: Use accurate figures for income and expenses to reflect the true financial picture of your business.
+• Do keep accurate records of all income and expenses related to your business.

 Misconceptions